xysun/sbe-erlang/README.md

 The major bottleneck for SBE-Erlang's performance is due to the fact that Erlang is a functional language and directly manipulating buffers is not allowed.
 As a result everytime a `setSomeProperty` method is called a new binary buffer is allocated with the newly added data.
 This clearly violates the Copy-Free and Allocation-Free [design principles](https://github.com/real-logic/simple-binary-encoding/wiki/Design-Principles) of SBE.

 It is however possible to improve the performance by providing a `setAll` method that will set all fixed-length blocks in one method call, since all data types and lengths are known from the schema file, thus only allocating once.
 A preliminary testing showed that encoding speed could be brought down by another 1000ns.
-Adding this feature is a work-in-process.
+Adding this feature is a work-in-progress.

 ### API Documentation

-Please check [this wiki]() for the API documentation.
+Please check [this wiki](https://github.com/xysun/sbe-erlang/wiki/Erlang-Users-Guide) for the API documentation.

 ### Todo